ciglenecki/lumen-audio/README.md

 - Music and Instrument Classification using Deep Learning Technics: https://cs230.stanford.edu/projects_fall_2019/reports/26225883.pdf
 - AUDIO MANIPULATION WITH TORCHAUDIO: https://pytorch.org/tutorials/beginner/audio_preprocessing_tutorial.html

+### Resizing and chunking

+Chunking should happen only in inference in the following way:
+- preprocess 20sec audio normally, send the spectrogram to the model and chunk the spectrogram inside of the `predict_step`.

+We don't do chunking in the train step because we can't chunk **the label**.

+Time window of spectrogram is defined by maximum audio lenght of some train sample.
+If we chunk that sample, we don't know if the label will appear in every of those chunks.

+### Visualizations

+Add low dim (t-Sne) plot of features to check clusters.
+How to that:
+- forward pass every example
+- now you have embedding
+- take t-sne

 ### Pretraining

 Masked Autoencoders (MAE)